 reboot

-Verifying the Debian operating version and building using the CAT command is recommended after the upgrade process is finished.
+After upgrading, verifying the Debian operating version and building using the CAT command is recommended.

 cat /etc/os-release